d4vves/garbage-boy/README.md

 - Display current level
 - Each level the rats movement speed will increase
 - Picking up garbage will add it to GB's inventory, display inventory on game screen
-- Ability to click on garbage in inventory to either make the rats movement pause for a few seconds or increase GB's movement speed depending on garbage type of water bottle or chewing gum
+- Ability to click on garbage in inventory to either make the rats movement pause for a few seconds or increase GB's movement speed depending on garbage type of water bottle or chocolate bar.
 - Have rats spawn randomly on the canvas
 - Have rats move randomly on the canvas
+- Add Big Ben, the homing rat

 ## Notes
 - This game was created using HTML5, CSS, and JavaScript.